The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Soldiers in Tiananmen Square prepare to raise the flag on National Day.
 Photo via Ian Holton/Flickr

 Every year, celebrations in Tiananmen Square begin with the raising of the flag led by uniformed soldiers at sunrise on October 1.
-The whole celebration is over in a few minutes, but if the weather is nice you can expect crowds of thousands, although given the strict measures still in place for COVID-19, we’d expect this year to be quite different.
+The whole celebration is over in a few minutes, but if the weather is nice you can expect crowds of thousands, although, given the strict measures still in place for COVID-19, we’d expect this year to be similar to 2020.

 The Square has also played host to military reviews and parades on the big day, following in the style of the inaugural one in 1949.
 These parades are held on a small scale every fifth anniversary and are grander every 10th.